SCCapstone/NunchuckDucks/README.md

 The Unit tests are located at ./src/library/\*.test.js and ./src/components/\*/\*.test.
 In other words, most components will have a component.test.js file alongside the file holding the actual code, and some other unit tests for library functions can be found in the library folder.

-The behavioral tests are all located at e2e/*.test.js.

 ## Testing Technology

 No test runners required

 ## Behavioral Tests

-The behavioral (end-to-end) tests are in `/e2e/starter.test.js`
+The behavioral tests are all located at `e2e/*.test.js`.

 To run the end-to-end test, perform these steps: